Skip to main content

 Endpoint parameter structure

-1. Name of the query paramenter, it must be used in the same way it is written here.
+1. Beneath the Name is the name of the query parameter.
+The query parameter must be used in the same way it is written here.

 Endpoint response structure